ddMuyi/transactionhistory/README.md

 ** update: I ended up writing separate queries for all the filters.
 Although the queries look similar, but then the code looks simpler and readable

 ### Pagination
 After studying the nature of the tasks, I realise that there won't be a need to paginate considering that the first instance of the data I'll be fetching must belong to one of 5 different dates.
-Paginating the data might result to some part of the dates going to next page thereby obstructing accessibility of the app
+Paginating the data might result to some part of the dates going to next page thereby obstructing accessibility in the app

 ## Possible imporvements